 WHO ARE THESE GUYS?
 This is a firm that uses a proprietary (in other words they own it) formula which calculates a three digit number, between 300 and 850.

 When you apply for a loan the lender looks at this score to determine what kind of risk they face by loaning you money.
 The higher the risk you are, the higher the interest rate you pay.

 Just a note: Lenny the Loan Shark down the street does not use this score to give you an RV loan, he just lets you know upfront that failure to pay back the RV loan on a timely basis will cause severe damage to one or more of your body parts.
 The higher the RV loan amount the higher the number of body parts at risk (but, I digress).

 What Factors do they use to figure out your score?
 There are 5 factors they look at to give you a score, these factors are known as The FICO FIVE (not to be confused with the Italian western movie by the same name).
 Below are the factors and what percentage they contribute to the overall score.

-1. Your credit payment history 35% (are you making all of your payments on a timely basis or are they always late or in collections)
+1. Your credit payment history 35% (are you making all of your payments on a timely basis or are they always late or are currently in collections)

 2. Your outstanding debt load 30% (How much do you owe to all your creditors compared to how much you have coming in)

 3. Your length of credit history 15% (How long you have been using credit cards or getting loans.)

 4. Your mix of credit 10% (Is all of your debt due to credit cards, home loans, student loans, is your debt balanced)

 5. The number of inquiries to review your Credit Report 10% (if you are in business for yourself, you will have more inquiries than if you are not in business for yourself, or at least that is the way it is suppose to work).